1ByteCookie/Model-Viewer/README.md

 An OpenGL exercise with ImGui, to view a model, specify the filepath inside "int Application::OnStart()"

-might have to learn win32 to access Window's file system
+might have to learn win32 to access Windows' file system

 ## Screenshot